Valmiki (2005 film): Cast

+Production

+The climax was filmed at Ghaati Subrahmanya.
+Five cars, a bus and ten motorbikes were used during the shoot.

 Soundtrack

 Reception

 Indiaglitz wrote "The film's insipid story and bad narration is the major villain of the film.
 The slow narration in the second half of the film does not inspire the viewers".
 B. S. Srivani of Deccan Herald commended the film for its "taut screenplay" but felt it "goes awry mid-way" and added that the viewer is left "dissatisfied of the end product".
 She commended the performances of Shobaraj and Rangayana Raghu; the former for his performance as the local don Desai that he plays to "chilling perfection" and the latter for delivering a "neat, flawless performance."
 She concluded praising the Dasari Seenu's cinematography, the "beautifully choreographed" action sequences and Gurukiran's music in the film.